imankulov/django-plausible-proxy/README.md

 # Django Plausible Proxy

 Django application to proxy requests and send server-side events to Plausible Analytics.
+Plays well with self-hosted and the managed cloud service.

 ## Proxying